Genshin Impact Tier List: best characters and skills listed

 - Ningguang (4-star, Catalyst, Geo/Earth)

 - Ningguang is most useful thanks to the ability she has that shows the location of Iron Ore, White Iron Ore, Crystal Ore and Magical Crystal Ore on the mini-map.
-Her combat ability is pretty ineffective; she can take a lot of punishment, however.
+She's decent in combat and can take a lot of punishment, but there's other high-end options out there which are arguably better.

 - Sucrose (4-star, Catalyst, Anemo/Wind)